Inverness and Perth Junction Railway: Inverness and Aviemore Direct Railway

 In time, the eastward sweep from Inverness to Aviemore was seen to be an unnecessary complication, particularly as increasing traffic volumes came from the Dingwall section.
 Moreover, the Great North of Scotland Railway was known to be planning a new line from Elgin, Moray to Inverness, and the West Highland Railway was planning an approach up the Great Glen from Fort William.
 Parliament was expected to be sympathetic to those proposals if the Highland Railway was not improving its line for the benefit of its own customers.

 In 1883 therefore steps were taken to build a shorter and more direct route from Inverness to Aviemore, the Inverness and Aviemore Direct Railway, informally known as the Carr Bridge route, in distinction to the designation of the original course as the Dava route.
-This was authorised on 28 July 1884.
+This was authorised by the Highland Railway (New Lines) Act 1884 (47 & 48 Vict. c. clxxxiii) on 28 July 1884.
 The spelling Carr Bridge was used at first, generally superseded by Carrbridge after a short time.

 In any event, for the Highland Railway this was the most important development of the decade.
 The cut-off was 34+1/2 mi of new line between Aviemore and Inverness.
 The Highland Railway did not hasten to construct the authorised line, and eventually four extensions of time to complete the line were granted – two before and two during construction.

 The Direct Line was opened in stages: from Aviemore to Carr Bridge on 6 July 1892; from Carr Bridge to Daviot on 8 July 1897; and finally from Daviot to Inverness (Millburn Junction) on 1 November 1898.
 The Direct Line had a new summit, at Slochd, 1,315 feet.